 Chicken Kali Mirch Recipe (Black Pepper Chicken Curry)

 Storage Suggestions

-Leftover Chicken Kali Mirch can be stored in an airtight container for 2-3 days, in the refrigerator.
-Reheat in a pan or microwave until nice and hot before serving.
+Leftover kali mirch chicken can be stored in an airtight container for 2-3 days.
+Reheat in a pan or in the microwave until hot, then serve.
+If the curry has thickened after refrigeration, then add some hot water before heating.

+Chicken Kali Mirch Recipe (Black Pepper Chicken Curry)